EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 Traceability Full traceability: supplier is able to retrieve the precise list of farmers and plots for each consignment.
 Not full traceability: supplier is not able to retrieve the precise list of farmers per consignment and declares a higher number of plots that actually contributed, under the condition that ALL declared plots comply.

-Traceability level Farmer or plot (if multiple plots per farmer) Region or organization (e.g. cooperative/ union/association, wet/dry mill)
+Traceability level Farmer or plot (if multiple plots per farmer) Organization within the same region (e.g. cooperative/union/ association, wet/dry mill)

-• Segregate the non-compliant plot and remove from shipment, and provide corresponding dataset.
+• Segregate the non-compliant plot, remove from consignment, and provide corresponding dataset.

 • If coffee from a non-compliant plot is mixed and cannot be separated, the whole ‘silo’ is non-compliant.